dojo/docs/dojox/form/manager/_Mixin.rst

 dojox.form.manager._keys
 ------------------------

 This function takes an object and returns an array of all keys.
-It is very similar to `dojox.lang.functional.object.keys() <dojox/lang/functional/object#keys>`_.
+It is very similar to :ref:`dojox.lang.functional.object.keys() <dojox/lang/functional/object>`.
 It is defined there only to reduce the dependency on other packages.

 ===============
 Technical notes
 ===============

-_Mixin extends `dijit._Widget <dijit/_Widget>`_ with an extra attribute: ``observer``.
+_Mixin extends :ref:`dijit._Widget <dijit/_Widget>` with an extra attribute: ``observer``.
 It makes this attribute valid for all widgets.
-You can read more on observers in the `dojox.form.manager event processing documentation <dojox/form/manager#event-processing>`_.
+You can read more on observers in the :ref:`dojox.form.manager event processing documentation <dojox/form/manager>`.